What is the Therapeutic Listening® (TL) by Vital Links?

 Who delivers TL?

 While the training is mainly dedicated to Occupational Therapists, there are no prerequisites.
-There is only one level of certification but numerous secondary trainings with specific topics such as bone conduction training with Forbrain.
+There is only one level of introductory certification but numerous secondary trainings including advanced training with Fine-Tuning, TL clinical mentorship series, and bone conduction training with Forbrain.

 Conclusion